-It’s no secret that the podcast industry has blown up in recent years, and it’s only going to continue growing exponentially in the near future.
-The industry is expected to surpass $2 billion over the next two years, which goes to show there’s never been a better time to get in on the action.
+The podcast industry is currently sitting at 25.85 billion in 2023 and is expected to reach 130.63 billion by 2030, which goes to show there’s never been a better time to get in on the action.

-With a $2 billion price tag attached to it, the podcasting world is evidently a lucrative business to get into.
-But how are all these entrepreneurs, creators and corporations cashing in on the podcasting biz, exactly?
+With a nearly $26 billion price tag attached to it, the podcasting world is evidently a lucrative business to get into.
+But how are all these entrepreneurs, creators, and brands cashing in on the podcasting biz, exactly?

 It’s all about working the brand mention into your show in a subtle and believable way so your listeners don’t feel like they’re listening to an ad, but rather an actual recommendation from a friend.